margaretmf/margaretmf.github.io/teaching.md

 ## The Return of the Indian ##
 ### Who? ###
+* Omri
+* "someone with a sense of humor and a black spray"
+* Little Bear

 ### Where? ###
+* Hove Road
+* "a black spray can had recently added an L to the word 'Hove' on the street sign on the corner, making it 'Hovel Road'"
+* "by the sea"
+* "much nicer neighborhood", "the new house", "the other house", "True, the new house was larger, and so was the garden.
+But the area was a slum."
+* the station, the school

 ## What? ##
+* "emerged cautiously"
+* "felt scared"

 ## Color ##
+* practically // dark
+* black // trousers, gray // pullover

 ## Adjectives ##
+* gloomy // afternoon
+* mindless // antagonism
+* positively // lit
+* Books // scattered
+* well-lit // living room
+* familiar // furniture
+* astonishing // adventures
+* Vividly // real

+## Vocabulary ##
+* Gauntlet
+* Antagonism

+## Themes ##
+* Feelings - "felt scared"
+* Boyhood
+* Violence, Boone's Revolver
+* Cowboys / Indians

+### Interesting Sentences or Paragraphs ###
+"At moments like this, he would remember Little Bear.
+Little Bear had been only a fraction of Omi's size, and yet he had stood up to him.
+If he had felt scared, as Omri did now, he never showed it.
+Omri was not that much smaller than these boys.
+There were just so many of them, and only one of him.
+But imagine if they'd been giants, as he was to Little Bear.
+They were nothing but kids like himself, although several years older.
+Except that they weren't like 'Pigs.
+Toads.
+Mad dogs.'
+It would be shameful to let them see he was afraid of them.
+He gripped his schoolba tightly by both handles and came on." (p.
+3)

+* "An experience lik that taught you something.
+He fled, hating himself but hating his enemies worse.
+They didn't pursue him.
+That would have been too much trouble.
+But their shouts and jeers followed him all the way to his gate." (p.
+5)

 ## Mr. Popper's Penguins ##
 ### Who? ###